berserkware/quickrun/README.md

    You need to make the compiler output this, because it is the file that qrun executes after running your command.
  - ```%I%``` : Get replaced with the name of the file.
-Allows you to rename the file without having to change the qrun command.%
+Allows you to rename the file without having to change the qrun command.